Gallicano

 Gallicano is a comune (municipality) in the Province of Lucca in the Italian region Tuscany, located about 70 km northwest of Florence and about 25 km northwest of Lucca.

-The municipality is located in Serchio Valley, on the right bank of the Serchio River.
+The municipality is located in Serchio Valley, on the west bank of the Serchio river.
+It is served by Barga-Gallicano railway station located on the opposite side of the river, accessible by a bridge built in 1923.

 Gallicano borders the following municipalities: Barga, Borgo a Mozzano, Castelnuovo di Garfagnana, Coreglia Antelminelli, Fabbriche di Vallico, Fosciandora, Molazzana, Fabbriche di Vergemoli.